Workers are putting the final touches to Dubai's new opera house, which is due to open at the end of this month.

 Its developer, Dubai-based Emaar Properties, which also built the Burj Khalifa, has not revealed the cost of the project.

 In the space of decades, Dubai, one of the seven emirates that constitute the UAE, has transformed itself into a centre for trade, travel and tourism.

-Spending several thousand dollars earned from oil exports, it put itself on the map with luxury resorts, glitzy skyscrapers and artificial islands shaped as palm trees and a world map.
+Spending money earned from oil exports, it put itself on the map with luxury resorts, glitzy skyscrapers and artificial islands shaped as palm trees and a world map.

 But its cultural scene remained low profile in the business-oriented emirate.

-Now, Dubai "has a vision to be one of the top cities in the world", said Tala Badr, the emirati director of the privately run Centre for Musical Arts (CMA).
+Now, Dubai "has a vision to be one of the top cities in the world", said Tala Badr, the emirati director of the privately run Centre for Musical Arts.

 To succeed it has to "present the same things you would get whether you went to London or New York ... and that does include performing arts", she said.